alemart/surgescript/docs/tutorials/packages.md

 ```

 In the example above, writing `Complex` is equivalent to writing `ParrotSoft.Complex`, since we imported this utility with `using ParrotSoft.Complex`.
 Notice that `ParrotSoft` implements a getter for `Complex`.
 Additionally, `ParrotSoft` has been annotated with `@Package`, but `Complex` has **not**.
 This means that the statement `using Complex` will **not** yield the expected result.
 Since `Complex` is a part of `ParrotSoft`, it can only be accessed from it.
 Finally, since we haven't imported `StringUtils` explicitly, we type `ParrotSoft.StringUtils` to access it.

+!!! warning "Pay attention!"

+    Combine related packages into one.
+Don't pollute the global namespace!